dark-cli/math_david/dirty_problems/problem_204.md

 ### Step 3: Direction of Maximum Increase

 The directional derivative is maximized in the direction of the gradient itself.
-Therefore, the direction of maximum increase is the unit vector parallel to \(\nabla U(P)\):
+Therefore, the direction of maximum increase is the unit vector parallel to $\nabla U(P)$:

 $$
 \hat{\mathbf{n}} = \frac{\nabla U(P)}{\lVert \nabla U(P) \rVert}